Minister for Women and Equalities: History

 The two most recent female Prime Ministers, Theresa May and Liz Truss, served in this position.

-Since April 2019, the Government Equalities Office has been permanently based within the Cabinet Office.
 In October 2024, the Office was renamed the Office for Equality and Opportunity.

-The Minister for Women and Equalities and predecessor cabinet ministers since 1997 have been supported by one or more parliamentary under-secretaries of state or ministers of state.
-These ministers are typically appointed to the department that the Minister for Women and Equalities leads by virtue of their other Cabinet appointment.
-Since July 2024, under Bridget Phillipson (Minister for Women and Equalities and Secretary of State for Education), all women and equalities ministers have been appointed to the Department for Education.
+The Minister for Women and Equalities and predecessor cabinet ministers since 1997 have been supported by one or more ministers of state or parliamentary under-secretaries of state.
+Until July 2026, the women and equalities ministerial team were typically all appointed to the department that the Minister for Women and Equalities led by virtue of their other Cabinet appointment.
+Since July 2026, all women and equalities ministers have been appointed to the Ministry of Housing, Communities and Local Government.

-Women and equalities ministers are typically concurrently appointed to another ministerial role, often in another department.
-For example, in February 2020, Kemi Badenoch was appointed jointly Exchequer Secretary to the Treasury in HM Treasury and Parliamentary Under Secretary of State (Minister for Equalities) in the Department for International Trade (under Liz Truss as Minister for Women and Equalities and Secretary of State for International Trade).
+The Minister for Women and Equalities and their ministerial team are typically all concurrently appointed to another ministerial role, often in another department.
+For example, in February 2020, Kemi Badenoch was appointed Exchequer Secretary to the Treasury in HM Treasury and Parliamentary Under Secretary of State (Minister for Equalities) in the Department for International Trade (under Liz Truss as Minister for Women and Equalities and Secretary of State for International Trade).

+Prior to 2026, the Minister for Women and Equalities position had always been held by a minister sitting in Cabinet by virtue of another office (i.e., a Secretary of State or Leader of one of the Houses of Parliament), but since the start of the Burnham ministry has been an office of Cabinet rank in its own right.

+Bridget Phillipson has been Minister for Women and Equalities since July 2024.
+She has concurrently held the non-ministerial role of Chair of the Labour Party since July 2026.